Coronavirus Chicago: Mayor Lightfoot announces measures to support homeless during COVID-19 pandemic

 Coronavirus in Illinois: Latest news on COVID-19 cases, Chicago area impact

+Dozens in the city's homeless population live in tent cities along the Dan Ryan Expressway.
+They already have a lot to worry about, including food and shelter.
+Now they've added COVID-19 to the list.

+"I'm concerned about it," said Betty Strickland, one of the few homeless in the tent city who wears a mask.
+"That's why I don't stay at Pacific Gardens, because they are too close together."

-Mayor Lightfoot announces the establishment of a citywide system to prevent the transmission of COVID-19 in shelters and encampments.
+In response to concerns about the homeless, Mayor Lightfoot announced the establishment of a citywide system to prevent the transmission of COVID-19 in shelters and encampments.

 "This effort has required the unprecedented mobilization of our city workforce in collaboration with medical providers, shelter operators and advocacy organizations centering on both prevention and response," Lightfoot said.